 About 90% of pregnant women get stretch marks.
 Growth spurts and sudden or excessive weight gain cause stretch marks in young people.
 They affect 70% of adolescent females and about 40% of young males.
 Young women commonly get them on their breasts, thighs, hips, abdomen and buttocks.

-Though the nine months of pregnancy are a wonderful time in a woman’s life, there are a host of undesirable changes that occur in the skin during this period.
+Though the nine months of pregnancy are a wonderful time in a woman’s life, there are a host of undesirable changes that occur in the skin during this period like acne and acne scars, wrinkles and more.
 Some of these are due to hormonal influences and others are due to the mechanical changes in the body associated with pregnancy.

 Almost 90% of pregnant women will experience stretch marks, usually developing during the third trimester.
 There is a genetic predisposition to developing stretch marks during pregnancy.
 Many women find the appearance of stretch marks to be distressing.

 There are plenty over-the-counter treatments for stretch marks, such as Strivectin.
 Unfortunately, no topical remedies have been medically proven to improve the appearance of stretch marks.
 RetinA, glycolic acid, alphahydroxy acids have been prescribed with very little success.
 The results of these treatments range from fair to minimal.
 Surgical options involve removing areas of stretched skin.
 This is often an area in which stretch marks are prominent.
 It also works by tightening the skin in nearby regions.
 These surgical techniques are effective, but are more invasive than other options and thus involve longer recovery time.
 New advances in lasers have shown improvement in stretch marks.

 How do laser treatments work?